UCSB-CMPTGCS20-S16/CS20-S16-lab01a/README.md

 You only need to upload tempConversions.py to submit.cs, since the test_tempConversions.py file is already on the submit.cs server.

-Here's where to upload it:
+Here's where to upload it: https://submit.cs.ucsb.edu/form/project/459/submission

-TODO:  put in a submit.cs link here for lab01a

 If the tests pass, you are finished!